mschmitt/rsync-with-ssh-agent/README.md

 ## Notes

-* Dot files are excluded from uploads.
+* Dot files are excluded from uploads and may be re-included as shown above.
 * Spaces in `RSYNC_REMOTE_PATH` *must* be backslash-escaped.
 Better avoid them altogether.
 (See `man rsync`: _ADVANCED USAGE_)
+* `RSYNC_LOCAL_PATH` ending in a slash tranfers the directory contents, no slash transfers the directory itself.
+(See `man rsync`: _USAGE_)
 * If `--dry-run` is removed from `RSYNC_OPTIONS`, `--delete` is implied, which may (and will) *lead to data loss on the receiving end*.
 * Carefully check job output before removing the `--dry-run` option.
+* SSH with password instead of key is not supported and never will be.
+* Untested with empty passphrase.

 ## Personal note